Sunday, July 31, 2016

 In space, no one can hear you scream!

 Those Biocretes aren't going to sit back and watch you take the captives.
-They're darn evil and have armed each planet with hazards and artillery defences: rocket launchers, gun turrets, repulsers, gravity bases, etc. Everything can be destroyed, but don't expect a mothership or ground base to be easy.
+They're evil and have armed each planet with hazards and artillery defences: rocket launchers, gun turrets, repulsers, gravity bases, etc. Everything can be destroyed, but don't expect a mothership or ground base to be easy.
 Sometimes it's best to fly away like a cowardly chicken!

 Hang on, so trees can grow just fine on rocks without an atmosphere?